 Amino acids create new proteins, fuel other bodily processes, support healthy muscle growth and overall development.
 So it is crucial to maintain proper protein levels in your cat’s diet.
 Protein is a part of an excellent nutritional cat diet, but your cat also needs other vital nutrients like carbohydrates, fats, vitamins, and minerals for his optimal health.

-How Can You Use Food to Keep Cat Diabetes in Check?
+Use Low Carb Dry Cat Food to Keep Cat Diabetes in Check

 Altering your cat’s diet is a possible alternative to controlling diabetes.
 A low carbohydrate and high protein cat food is deemed best for cats with diabetes.
 However, some species of cats are predisposed to developing diabetes.
 Feeding low carb cat food can keep your cat’s weight in check and is especially important if he is diabetic.

-Low Carb Cannet Cat Food Is a Good Choice
+Low Carb Canned Cat Food Is a Good Choice

 Canned foods are considered better than kibble or dry food.
 A low carbohydrate, high protein diet, along with oral hypoglycemic medications, can further help control your cat’s blood glucose levels.
-You should not feed dry foods to a diabetic cat as they are not low enough in carbohydrates and usually contain plant-based protein that can’t satiate your cat’s high protein requirement.
+You should not feed dry foods to an obese cat as they are not low enough in carbohydrates and usually contain plant-based protein that can’t satiate your cat’s high protein requirement.

 The water content in dry foods is also very low.
-Dry cat foods contain carbohydrates that give them their shape and texture.
-A high protein, low carbohydrate canned food is recommended by all vets to achieve diabetic remission.
+Dry cat foods often contain carbohydrates that give them their shape and texture.
+A high protein low carb canned cat food is recommended by all vets to achieve diabetic remission.

-Low carb canned cat food has relatively more moisture than the dry foods and therefore keep the cat hydrated also.
+Low carb wet cat food has relatively more moisture than the dry foods do – keeping the cat hydrated.
 Many vets also advise prescription diabetic foods.
 But these may not be the ideal cat foods to attain diabetic remission.
 You can also further choose a diet for your cat that is fat restricted.
-Fibers also make some diabetic cats feel full with few calories and you can add fibers to your cat’s diet.
-Feed your cat with the best low carb cat food that has around 50% calories coming from protein and 40% from fat and 10% carbohydrates.
+Fiber will also make cats feel fuller with fewer calories and you can add it to your cat’s diet.
+Feed your cat with the best low carb high protein cat food that has around 50% calories coming from protein and 40% from fat and 10% carbohydrates.

 Apart from food, it is also essential to maintain an ideal body weight of your cat.
 If your cat is on insulin than he should have fixed mealtimes.
 An underweight cat should not be given high carbohydrates to control diabetes.
 Obese cats can have insulin resistance and need higher doses of insulin.

-Your vet can help you calculate the perfect weight (also see how to do it in our linked article) of your cat and his dietary requirements and also whether your cat needs to lose weight.
+Your vet can help you calculate the perfect weight (also see how to do it in our article about best food for overweight cats) of your cat and it’s dietary requirements and also whether your cat needs to lose weight.
 Cats do not become obese by eating carbohydrates but by not getting proper exercise, spaying, consuming table scraps, and overeating fat.

-In the wild, cats whose unique biology makes them true meat lovers would not eat high levels of carbohydrates as we give them in dry and even canned foods.
-A low carb cat food contains less starch and can be used to mimic the cat’s natural diet.
+In the wild, cats whose unique biology makes them true meat lovers would not eat high levels of carbohydrates contained in human made foods.
+A low carb cat diet food contains less starch and can be used to mimic the cat’s natural diet.
 Diabetes is a life-threatening disease but can easily be prevented by monitoring your cat’s weight, and taking good care of a diabetic cat can help him live a healthy, happy, and long life.